DeviprasadShetty9833/Singly_Linked_List.c/README.md

 > - temp points to initial node, pointed by head.
 > - Traverse till second last node.
 > - Next node of temp i.e. Last node points to newNode.

+*In Plain English:*

+> "First, I'll make a new node and put the given data inside it.
+If the list is empty (no head), I’ll just make this new node the head.
+But if the list already has nodes, I’ll walk through each one until I find the last node — the one that points to NULL.
+Once I find it, I’ll tell it to point to the new node.
+Boom — new node is now the last in line!"

 </td></tr>
 </table>